AstitvaSri/Open3D_SparseConvEncoderDecoder/README.md

 ## Results

 The task was to overfit a single point cloud sample.
-The provided model ran for **300 epochs** and following are the final reported metrices:\
+The implemented model ran for **300 epochs** and following are the final reported metrices:\
 **Training Loss = 0.601**\
 **Validation Loss = 0.600**\
 **Mean accuracy:** Train = 0.757, Validation = 0.758\